 |No. of Marks||1 * 40 = 40|

-In the IELTS General test, the text will be extracted from materials which you are likely to encounter on a daily basis in an English-speaking environment.
-The text will be taken from books, magazines, notices, company handbooks, newspapers, advertisements and guidelines.
-The details of IELTS Reading Test for General Test is given below.
+In the IELTS 2021 General test, the text will be extracted from materials which you are likely to encounter daily in an English-speaking environment.
+The text will be taken from books, magazines, notices, company handbooks, newspapers, advertisements, and guidelines.
+The details of the IELTS Reading Test for General Test are given below.

 |IELTS Reading Test: General Training Test Exam Pattern|